 First and most importantly, get cozy

 Among many well-known Scandinavian traditions is the Danish “hygge,” a term that means many things—but follows universal themes of comfort, warmth, and peace.
 These qualities are especially important to remember during the winter months.
 “Hygge is all about self-indulging.
 There is no hygge without something to eat or drink,” says Nadine Levy Redzepi, author of Downtime: Deliciousness at Home and wife to world-renowned Danish chef René Redzepi.
 “You want to cook something that fills your whole house with this hearty smell and elicits feelings of warmth and anticipation.
 When you step into your house, you’re hit with that emotion that comes through the smell.”
-Learn how to bring hygge into your home.
+Here are some cozy Hygge gifts to get you started.

 Up your ambiance